A topic from the subject of Quantification in Chemistry.

 2. Calculate the number of moles of base used.

-3. Use the mole ratio of the balanced chemical equation to determine the number of moles of acid present.
+3. Use the mole ratio from the balanced chemical equation to determine the number of moles of acid present.

 4. Calculate the molarity of the unknown acid solution.